 Creating a loyalty program is a full process from challenges to gain points, through level achievements, and finally to redeeming the points gained.
 Redemption is the tangible part of your program that satisfies your customer.

 The reward redemption process should be a smooth one for your customers to maximize customer satisfaction and hence retention.

-Gameball offers several options of redemption that allow your program a smooth redemption process to best suit your brand and your loyal customers.
+Gameball offers several redemption options that make your loyalty program a smooth experience for both your brand and your loyal customers.

 If your program is point-based, meaning your customers accumulate points then redeem them in several forms, this article will help you formulate ways to better point the redemption rate of your program.

 Points are the currency your customers buy rewards with.
 No points are equal, because you set your point’s value.

 Rewards are redeemable in many forms such as cashback rewards, redemption at check out, exchange points for gifts, and so on.

 It is important to make clear and visual to your customers what your point redemption value is.
 It’s as simple as saying 10 points equals 1 Dollar to be spent.
 The clarity will set in the minds of your customers that the more they spend the more they earn.